nushell/nupm/DESIGN.md

 - `nupm overlay import`
     - create overlay from exported file

+### Other CLI-related points

-We could later think about being able to extend nupm, like cargo has plugins.
+* We could later think about being able to extend nupm, like cargo has plugins.
+* Mutable actions (like install) have by default Y/n prompt, but can be overriden with `--yes`
+* By default, new projects are cross-platform:
+    * Windows
+    * MacOS
+    * Linux
+    * Android (if someone is willing to maintain it, we're not testing Nushell on Android, at least for now)

 ## Other